DiUS/pact_broker-docker/README.md

 ## Alternative setup using docker-compose

 1. Use the docker-compose.yml file from the repository, modify and use as needed.
-2. Use `docker-compose up` to get pack broker running.
+2. Use `docker-compose up` to get Pact Broker running.

 ## Publishing to Docker Hub